Reappropriate’s Top 5 for #GivingTuesday 2016 (and This Year’s Master-List of AANHPI Non-Profits)

-Before we get to the full list, however I’m going to give you my personal top five picks for 2015.
+Before we get to the full list, however I’m going to give you my personal top five picks for 2016.
 This is, of course, a tough list to make since I think every organization in the larger list deserves our charitable support.
+But, these are the groups I’ve decided to give a few if my dollars to for Giving Tuesday 2016.

 NAPAWF is a national organization that focuses specifically on advocacy for AANHPI women, with one of their primary interest areas being reproductive rights.
-They have been very active in elevating the voices of AANHPI women in the current fight to defund Planned Parenthood, and even in the fierce urgency of the moment with regard to the fight to preserve abortion access, NAPAWF has done an excellent and necessary job injecting race into the national conversation.
+They have been very active in elevating the voices of AANHPI women in the current fight to defund Planned Parenthood, and even in the fierce urgency of the moment with regard to the fight to preserve abortion access, NAPAWF has done an excellent and necessary job injecting race into the national conversation, and I donate to them annually.

 Don’t see your favourite organization on the list?
 Please leave a comment to have it added!